UsabilityEngineering/ux-journal-jfherrera02/README.md

-# UX Portfolio
+# Jose's UX Portfolio

-About me...
+I am a computer science student from Los Angeles looking to pursue a career in software engineering.

 ## UX Team Project